Horizontal-progammer/intro-to-ai-lv10-2025/README.md

 git push origin your-name-work
 ```

-## Step 9: Create a Pull Request (If Using Forks)
+## Step 7: Create a Pull Request

-If you're using forks:
+When you're ready to merge your branch:

-1. Go to your fork on GitHub
+1. Go to the repository on GitHub: https://github.com/Praxis-High-School/intro-to-ai-lv10-2025
+2. You should see a banner suggesting to create a pull request for your branch
-2. Click "Contribute" → "Open pull request"
+3. Click "Compare & pull request"
-3. Write a description of your changes
+4. Write a description of your changes (e.g., "Added Group1 capstone notebook")
+5. Make sure the base branch is `main` and compare branch is your branch
-4. Click "Create pull request"
+6. Click "Create pull request"
-5. Wait for review and merge
+7. Wait for review (instructor or group member can review)

-## Step 10: Merge Changes (If Using Branches)

-**The repository owner or a collaborator** can merge:

-1. Go to the repository on GitHub
-2. Click "Pull requests" tab
-3. Review the changes
-4. Click "Merge pull request"
+8. Once approved, click "Merge pull request"
-5. Confirm the merge

-## Step 11: Update Your Local Copy
+## Step 8: Update Your Local Copy

 **After someone merges changes**, update your local copy: